moiristo/tileup/README.md

        --output-dir map_tiles
 ```

-`--auto-zoom 4` means, make 4 levesl of zoom, starting from `really_huge_image.png` at zoom level 20, then scale that down for 19, etc.
+`--auto-zoom 4` means, make 4 levels of zoom, starting from `really_huge_image.png` at zoom level 20, then scale that down for 19, etc.

 You should see something like: